iamstoick/inline-docs/README.md

 Usage
 ----

-Run `inline-docs` in your project's root directory.
+Run `inline-docs . > docs.html` in your project's root directory.

 For an example of output you can view the docs for this repo: <http://joshwnj.github.io/inline-docs>